Whig Valley (Missouri): Geography

-Whig Valley is localized around Clay Township and Hickory Township, though it can be considered to spread into eastern Benton Township and Hickory Township as well as the western portions of Green Township and Monroe Township in Nodaway County.
+Whig Valley is localized around Clay Township and Hickory Township, though it may extend into eastern Benton Township and Hickory Township as well as the western portions of Green Township and Monroe Township in Nodaway County.

 Highly Creek is the largest stream that flows through this area, depositing in the Nodaway River south of Maitland, two other streams Buck Creek and Whig Valley also makeup the waterways of this subregion.

-Route 113 is the only major highway that traverses this valley, traveling north-south along the eastern side paralleling the Nodaway River.
+Route 113 is the only major highway that traverses this valley, traveling north-south along the eastern side, paralleling the Nodaway River.

 Communities

 The extinct hamlets of Kings Grove, Whig Valley, and White's Ford all existed in this area.
 White's Ford was along the Nodaway River around where Maitland is today.
+Fairview in Nodaway County was also located in the "Whig Valley District".